hazelcast/hazelcast-nodejs-client/README.md

 Follow the below steps to build and install Hazelcast Node.js client from its source:

 1. Clone the GitHub repository (https://github.com/hazelcast/hazelcast-nodejs-client.git).
 2. Run `npm install` to automatically download and install all the required modules under `node_modules` directory.
+Note that, there may be vulnerabilities reported due to `devDependencies`.
+In that case, run `npm audit fix` to automatically install any compatible updates to vulnerable dependencies.
 3. Run `npm run compile` to compile TypeScript files to JavaScript.

 At this point you have all the runnable code (`.js`) and type declarations (`.d.ts`) in the `lib` directory.
 You may create a link to this module so that your local